 For starters, both Vidyard and Loom are video platforms that provide marketers with ideal video solutions for everyday use.
-These platforms include various useful tools outside of explainer videos including team presentations, engaging client update video formats, the ability to integrate with various other platforms like Asana and Dropbox, and product demo videos likewise.
+These platforms include various useful tools, such as team presentations, engaging client update video formats, the ability to integrate with various other platforms like Asana and Dropbox, and product demo videos.

-Furthermore, both apps are fairly easy to use and provide simpler solutions to marketers for their everyday workloads.
+Furthermore, both apps are fairly easy to use, and provide simple solutions to tasks in a marketer's everyday workload.
 According to TrustRadius, both score highly in recommendations, renewal, usability, performance, support, implementations, ROI, and pricing.
-While Loom scored a 9.4 out of 10.
-Vidyard scored an 8.8 out of 10 making both options highly favorable with other marketers and proving their validity when it comes to explainer videos specifically.
+While Loom scored a 9.0 out of 10.
+Vidyard scored an 8.2, making both options highly favorable with marketers and proving their validity in regards to explainer videos.

-However, both on TrustRadius and various other sources including the platform’s sites themselves, you will also find their differences and why some choose one over another.
+However, both on TrustRadius and various other sources (including the platform sites themselves), you will find notable differences between the platforms, which will help you choose one over another.
 To analyze this and determine which is right for your own videos, let’s assess the unique attributes of both platforms and how they can be used in different ways for different results.

 The Unique Attributes of Loom

-Let’s start with, perhaps, the two most appealing attributes of Loom: the platform is entirely free to use and integrates into chrome as an extension.
-Although the free aspect makes sense (it’s free!), you may be wondering why Chrome integration is so enticing.
+Let’s start with the two most appealing attributes of Loom: the platform is entirely free to use and integrates into Chrome as an extension.
+You may be wondering why Chrome integration is so enticing.

 To answer this, simply think about your current video workflow.
-You may have to open up a video making app on your computer or another screen that the video creator is on.
-Then, you will need to take the video more than likely with a separate tool and add it into the video maker before being able to edit and upload it to YouTube.
-Over time, this can become a serious pain and lead to a far less efficient weekly time management model.
+You may have to open up a video making app on your computer (or another screen that the video creator is on).
+Then, you will need to take the video and add it into the video maker before being able to edit it and upload it to YouTube.
+Over time, this can become a serious pain, and lead to an inefficient time management model.

-However, with Loom functioning as an extension, simply create the video in seconds and upload it with ease straight from Loom to anywhere with its various integrations.
+However, with Loom functioning as an extension, you can simply create the video in seconds and upload it with ease - straight from Loom to anywhere!
 There are many helpful use cases on the Loom website to showcase its other capabilities as well.

-On top of this, Loom also is considered one of the most responsive and easy-to-learn video platforms out there as it doesn’t take time to master the intricacies involved with it.
-This means that you and your team could essentially learn it in no time and utilize it for countless explainer videos both for you and your clients with ease.
+Loom also is considered one of the most responsive and easy-to-learn video platforms out there, as it doesn’t take time to master the intricacies involved.
+This means that you and your team could essentially learn it in no time and utilize it for countless explainer videos, both for you and your clients, with ease.

-The primary negative aspect to Loom is that it isn’t necessarily used for explainer videos as much as it is used for walkthroughs, video updates to clients, and tutorials for teams.
+Loom's main negative aspect is that it isn’t necessarily used for explainer videos as much as it is used for walkthroughs, video updates to clients, and tutorials for teams.
 However, if your explainer video is less of an animation and more of just you explaining how your product or process works, this may be the best option for you.

 The Unique Attributes of Vidyard

-Although Vidyard is not free like its counterpart, the unique attributes associated with Vidyard are certainly enticing.
-For starters, Vidyard does offer a free video recording tool that also integrates with Chrome called GoVideo which is relatively simple and sleek in nature.
+Although Vidyard is not free, the unique attributes associated with Vidyard are certainly enticing.
+Vidyard does offer a free video recording tool that also integrates with Chrome, called "GoVideo," which is relatively simple and sleek in nature.

-On top of this, choosing to pay for Vidyard doesn’t mean an immediate payment out-of-pocket either as you can easily request a free demo to get a feel for the platform before committing to anything.
+On top of this, choosing to pay for Vidyard doesn’t mean an immediate payment out-of-pocket either.
+You can easily request a free demo to get a feel for the platform before committing to anything.

-Another major bonus to using Vidyard is the fact that it also tracks video analytics meaning that businesses can essentially analyze the success rates of all of their videos including explainer videos.
-This is, perhaps, the most unique and also enticing elements of Vidyard for marketers as it essentially saves them time analyzing their success rates and developing marketing strategies.
+Another major bonus to using Vidyard is the fact that it also tracks video analytics, meaning that businesses can essentially analyze the success rates of all of their videos.
+This is, perhaps, the most unique and enticing element of Vidyard for marketers, as it saves them time in analyzing their success rates and developing marketing strategies.
 Also, it integrates with popular marketing automation tools like HubSpot, Marketo, Salesforce and many more.

-This means that whether you are a one-person marketing department or a massive marketing agency, you are sure to find what you are looking for from Vidyard.
+The price of Vidyard (for the Starter Package) is $15/month.
+This offers several key features, such as the ability to create a call-to-action for your videos.
+More elaborate packages are also available, with features such as analytics and custom branding.
+This means that whether you are a one-person marketing department or a massive marketing agency, you are sure to find what you are looking for with Vidyard.

 Bottom Line: Vidyard or Loom?